Quality Manual

 • A concern about a school decision relating to an extenuating circumstances claim on the basis of a procedural irregularity

-• Matter relating to the Student Loans Company (SLC), which has its own policy and procedure.
+• Matters relating to the Student Loans Company (SLC), which has its own policy and procedure.

 • Complaints about the Students' Union (SU), which has its own policy and procedure.

-• Complaints relating to applications to the University, which are considered separately.
+• Complaints relating to applications to the University, which are considered separately (link to the Admissions feedback, appeals and complaints pages is accessible in the ‘Related Regulations, Policies and Procedures’ section below).

 Where a student raises issues which do not fall neatly into the category of either complaint or academic appeal, the University will notify the student which specific issues will be considered under which specific procedure and direct the student to the alternative appropriate procedure for the remaining issues.